lyteword/chspurgeon-tod/volume-4/psalm-89.md

 **Verse 1.**

-1\.Mercies celebrated.
+1\.
+Mercies celebrated.
 When?—"for ever."

-2\.By whom?—by those who are the subjects of them.
+2\.
+By whom?—by those who are the subjects of them.

-3\.Therefore they must live for ever to celebrate them.
+3\.
+Therefore they must live for ever to celebrate them.

-4\.Faithfulness declared. (a) To our own generation. (b) To succeeding generations by its influence upon others.
+4\.
+Faithfulness declared. (a) To our own generation. (b) To succeeding generations by its influence upon others.

 **Verse 2.** —

-1\.The Testimony.
+1\.
+The Testimony.

 (a) To the constancy of Mercy: (1.) builds up its trophies every moment.
 (2.)
 It preserves them for ever.

 (b) To the constancy of Faithfulness.
 It remains as the ordinances of heaven.

-2\.Its Confirmation.
+2\.
+Its Confirmation.
 "I have said", etc., said it,

 (a) Upon the ground of Scripture.